mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

     > When closing an editor tab, MPS removes the highlighting from all nodes in the editor.
 I.e., when an editor is opened again for the same root node all highlighting is gone.

-    > In my code, I want to react on this editor-close event.
-Is there are way to implement a callback or hook which is called when an editor tab is closed?
+    > In my code, I want to react to this editor-close event.
+Is there a way to implement a callback or hook which is called when an editor tab is closed?

     You can register an [EditorComponentCreateListener](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.highlighter%28MPS.Editor%2F%29%2F%7EEditorComponentCreateListener), that also receives an editorComponentDisposed event ([example](https://github.com/JetBrains/MPS/blob/master/workbench/mps-workbench/source/jetbrains/mps/ide/bookmark/BookmarksUIComponent.java#L71-L84)).